 Part B, Section 619 Eligibility

-The IDEA Improvement Act (2004) clarified that states may use, in addition to the Part B disability categories for eligibility determinations, the term "developmental delay" and apply it to the age range 3 through 9, or any subset of that range, including ages 3 through 5.
+In addition to the Part B disability categories for eligibility determinations, states can include developmental delay (defined in 34 CFR §300.8) and apply it to the ages 3–9, or any subset of that range.

-OSEP Memo on Response to Eligibility Determinations for Children Suspected of Having a Visual Impairment (2017)
+OSEP Memo 17-05 — Eligibility Determinations for Children Suspected of Having a Visual Impairment Including Blindness under the Individuals with Disabilities Education Act (2017)

-Provides additional guidance to assist states with supporting their local education agencies in reaching appropriate eligibility determinations for children with a visual impairment disability, including blindness.
-Also, included are links to resources to help states examine their procedures that relate to the identification and evaluation of children with this disability.
+This memo provides guidance to states on supporting their local education agencies in reaching appropriate eligibility determinations for children with a visual impairment disability, including blindness.
+It includdes links to resources to help states examine their procedures that relate to the identification and evaluation of children with this disability.